Written by Stefan Lindbohm and Viktor Cessan.

 - If the team wants to collaborate more / and want to work more towards a common goal, have them generate actions on what they think would lead to that.

-Stefan and I hold training courses about building teams and managing group dynamics.
+Stefan and I hold training courses about building teams and managing team dynamics.
 We have versions tailored for managers, agile coaches, scrum masters, product owners, and entire teams and will also adapt for mixed groups.
 Reach out to either of us to find out more or sign up for my newsletter to stay up to date as we publish more articles with tips about group dynamics.

 Note: This article is co-written by Stefan and I. You can also find this article on Stefan’s blog.